 I hope that after reading through this article you can see that walking can be more than just a pleasant activity.

 Because when it's done regularly and correctly it can be a massive help in reducing your back pain.

 And this can be acheived through normal, brisk walking, either alone or with friends and family.

-But whichever form of walking you decide to go for getting into the habit of walking regularly will bring great benefits for your health and how you handle your chronic pain.
+But whichever form of walking you decide to go for, getting into the habit of walking regularly will bring great benefits for your health and your ability to handle your chronic pain.

-So while living with chronic pain isn't a walk in the park, walking in the park can certainly help!
+So while living with persistent back pain isn't a walk in the park, walking in the park can certainly help!